rstacruz/simple-react-redux/README.md

 This example is more bare-bones compared to other traditional examples.
 It doesn't have any action constants or any action methods.

+Be sure to compile with Babel `--stage 0`.

 [React]: https://facebook.github.io/react/
 [redux]: https://www.npmjs.com/package/redux
 [react-redux]: https://www.npmjs.com/package/react-redux